astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 ## Step 4: Check the Status of Your Kubernetes Pods

-All pods should be either `Running` or `Completed`.
-If you have any pods that are crashing, but this is expected behavior and you want to proceed anyways, make note of which pods are crashing before upgrading.
+All pods should be either `Running`, `Completed`, or in `CrashLoopBackOff`.
+If you have any pods that are crashing, but this is expected behavior and you want to proceed anyways, make note of which ones before before proceeding.

 ## Step 5: Switch to Your Default Namespace